 Loft conversions are a hugely popular way to add an extra bedroom to a house and could boost your home’s value by 15%.
 You can typically expect to pay £500 to £600 per square metre for a conversion, with an average spend of £20,000 to £25,000.
 An additional bedroom can open up your home as an option to larger families and many more prospective buyers, while conversions with an en suite are only going to see your house value climb even higher.

 If you want to know how to increase the value on your home to really maximise your profits, splitting it into flats could be the best way to go.
 This is a popular thing to do in London where there’s a huge demand for flats to rent, and could add 30% or more to the value of your house.
 The average cost to do this is between £15,000 to £25,000, although this figure can vary hugely depending on your property, including its location.
 Even if you’re spending tens of thousands though, this could prove to be an extremely lucrative way of adding value to your home.

-All these things will improve your potential buyers’ first impression of each room, and make them more likely to increase their bid to see off the competition.
+All these things will improve your potential buyers’ first impression of each room and make them more likely to increase their bid to see off the competition.
 Whether you’re adding little touches or going for a big extension or conversion, work out how much you need to spend, allowing you to see whether it’s worth your while in terms of adding value to your home.
-If you’re after some more advice on the process of selling your home, you can check out our handy guide for lots of great information.

 Jo adds “There are some things that are better left to the professionals.
 Damp patches, replastering, electrics, gas and plumbing, for example, can all go horribly wrong if not handled by an expert.
 It’s worth spending some money getting these elements up to scratch, as it’ll maximise the value of your home and avoid putting buyers off.”

 DIY fails can be costly